The Maternity Home Justice Project

 THE WASHINGTON POST:

 THE SENATE COMMITTEE

 The Senate Committee released its report, The Shame Is Ours, in July of 2018.
 At the time, they gave the Government of Canada 1 year in which to respond to its recommendations, which included issuing a formal apology in the House of Commons to the survivors of the maternity home system and those impacted by the forced adoption mandate.

-To date – 4 and a half years later – the government has not issued the formal apology.
+To date – nearly 6 years later – the government has not issued the formal apology.
 They remain silent while the remaining survivors and their families await a long overdue reparation for the damage caused by the government’s actions in the postwar era.

 WHAT YOU CAN DO